Government College University, Lahore: Research

 The university has always been a research-led university, however, in recent times, it has shifted its focus towards quality output projects, which the university believes to be beneficial academically and industrially.
 Office of Research, Innovation and Commercialization (ORIC) has been set up to manage all research issues.
 The objective of the office is to advance, diversify and manage all research programs and to uphold international standards of research.

-It receives research grants mostly from the foreign universities like Strathclyde University, Cranfield University, World Bank Researchers Alliance for Development and British Council and from national institutes and organizations like Pakistan Atomic Energy Commission (PAEC), Pakistan Science Foundation (PSF), Khan Research Laboratories (KRL), PTCL, Higher Education Commission and Ministry of Science and Technology.
+It receives research grants mostly from foreign universities like Strathclyde University, Cranfield University, World Bank Researchers Alliance for Development and British Council and from national institutes and organizations like Pakistan Atomic Energy Commission (PAEC), Pakistan Science Foundation (PSF), Khan Research Laboratories (KRL), PTCL, Higher Education Commission and Ministry of Science and Technology.

 Institutes

 The university has five autonomous/semi-autonomous, research-oriented institutes, focused on academic and industrial research and development projects.
 These institutes are: